7c/MYIOFramework/README.md

 - commonjs version is 0.* (previous commits)
 - typescript version is 1.* (not stable yet)

 consists of server and client which is wrapper around existing socket.io library.
-It is designed to be used in node.js and browser (future plan)..
+It is designed to be used in NodeJs and browser (future plan)..
+You can refer to [basic.ts example](./examples/basic.ts) to get started.
 ```
 npm i --save https://github.com/7c/myioframework
 ```

-## MYIOServer
+## MYIOServer Quick Start
 ```typescript
 import { MYIOServer } from '@7c/myioframework';
 import { Socket } from 'socket.io';